AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 This function has the same behavior as `pop_notes` above but it does not delete the notes.

-Note that if you later on remove the note it's much better to use `pop_notes` as `pop_notes` results in significantly less constrains due to avoiding 1 read request check.

 ### `remove`

 Will remove a note from the `PrivateSet` if it previously has been read from storage, e.g. you have fetched it through a `get_notes` call.
 This is useful when you want to remove a note that you have previously read from storage and do not have to read it again.

-Note that if you obtained the note you are about to remove via `get_notes` it's much better to use `pop_notes` as `pop_notes` results in significantly less constrains due to avoiding 1 read request check.
+Note that if you obtained the note you are about to remove via `get_notes` it's much better to use `pop_notes` as `pop_notes` results in significantly fewer constraints since it doesn't need to check that the note has been previously read, as it reads and deletes at once.

 ### `view_notes`